suryakmurthy/Seq_Trading_Cmpr/README.md

 ```
 Clicking on the link will take you to a webpage which will ask you for relevant information before trading begins.
 We note that you will need to provide your own OpenAI API key to run these tests.
 ###Results
 The testing script stores a log of the negotiation with humans.
 The transcript is stored in a folder with a timestamp (Ex: `chat_folders/1723827209/log.txt`).
-The example logs that we show in the supplemental materials are stored in `chat_folders\paper_examples`
+The example logs that we show in the appendix are stored in `chat_folders\paper_examples`